m0g13r/playlistmanager-for-mpv/README.md

 Toggle Sort - is also sorting the internal playlist

 selecting a group from dropdown sets selected group lists on top of internal playlist

 .

+added cython gcc compiled versions .... it's like a native elf more ore less ;)

+.